brry/course/README.md

 These are some instructions to start an R research project under version control.

 - install [R, Rstudio](https://github.com/brry/course/#install) and [git](https://github.com/brry/course/#git)
-- create a new github repsoitory (<https://github.com/new>), initialize with Readme
+- create a new github repository (<https://github.com/new>), initialize with Readme
 - `Clone or download` -> Copy URL
 - Rstudio -> File -> New Project -> Version Control -> Git: paste the URL, set the subdirectory and create project.
 I recommend to keep the Project directory name for your own projects.
 - Rstudio -> File -> New File -> R markdown